-- go to the main screen and press the arrow right button; - click the arrow down button to select the "Flowzer" function and then press "Enter" to confirm; - Press the button "SET" to access the screen where the setpoint difference value is set up: use the "arrow" buttons to move and select the parameter to be edited. - Press "ENTER" to enable the edit window. - Use the "arrow" buttons to set the new value and press "ENTER" to confirm.
+- go to the main screen and press the "MENU" button; - go to the "MENU" screen and press the arrow right button; - press the button "ENTER" to confirm if you wish to edit the parameter on the cold side or select the hot side function using the arrow right button, and then eventually press "ENTER" to confirm; - press the button "SET" to enter the edit screen; - press the button "ENTER" to enable the edit window; - use the arrow up/down buttons to set the new value and press "ENTER" to confirm.

-7.3.6.6 Instructions for system start-up
+7.3.6.2 Instructions for system start-up

-In addition to the instructions provided in the section on unit "Commissioning", a check is required in systems featuring the "VPS" function for correct sizing of the pumps in order to ensure proper setting and increased efficiency under low load conditions
+In addition to the instructions provided in the section on unit "Commissioning", a check is required in systems featuring the "VPS" function for correct sizing of the pumps in order to ensure proper setting and increased efficiency under low load conditions.